 Reconstructing intermediate states.
 To prevent mirror world and other attacks (e.g., Counterexample 1 in Section 5.6), relying parties must be able to reconstruct states that could have been seen by other relying parties.
 Thus, issuers must also provide relying parties with "hints" to enable reconstruction, between two syncs to a publication point, of every intermediate manifest along the horizontal hash chain along with its corresponding publication point state.
-Our technical report details the small amount of extra information maintained at each publication point for this purpose.
+The following information is maintained at each publication point: